Cliff van Tonder BCAa - Musical Director of Elmbridge Choir and Founder of Surrey Music

 With such drive and motivation it is hardly surprising that a year after arriving in the UK in 2004, Cliff formed Elmbridge Choir, with the mission to create a way for people from all walks of life, regardless of their musical ability, to share their passion for singing whilst giving something back to their community.

 Elmbridge Choir was the founding choir of Surrey Community Music Society.
 With Cliff as its CEO, the society soon became established as perhaps the largest charitable community music society in the UK.
-Alongside Elmbridge Choir, Surrey Music has established Elmbridge Ladies Choir, launched a hugely successful big band, supported a youth band, led weekly music sessions for adults with learning disabilities, awarded £14,000 worth of grants for music related activites and raised over £170,000 for charity.
+Alongside Elmbridge Choir, Surrey Music has established Elmbridge Ladies Choir, launched a hugely successful big band, supported a youth band, enabled a group of adults with learning disabilities to enjoy weekly music sessions, awarded £14,000 worth of grants for music related activites and raised in excess of £175,000 for charity.

 Cliff also spent a couple of years presenting a weekly local radio show devoted to choral and big band music.

 Cliff’s energy, determination and vision are widely recognised in his local community and further afield.
 His musical leadership and society management is delivered on an entirely voluntary basis, which he successfully manages alongside his career.
-For his community and charity work he has been nominated for the Elmbridge Volunteer Awards, shortlisted for the BBC Surrey ‘Community Hero of the Year’ Award, and he is incredibly proud to have been nominated to carry the Olympic Torch in London 2012 Olympic Games.
-Well-deserved accolades indeed.
+For his community and charity work he has received an Elmbridge Volunteer Long Service Award, has been shortlisted for the BBC Surrey ‘Community Hero of the Year’ Award, and was nominated to carry the Olympic Torch in London 2012 Olympic Games.